SHTO88/break-reminder-pro/README.md

 - **Auto-start** - Launches with Windows (optional)
 - **Hide to tray** - Minimize instead of closing
 - **Native feel** - Follows Windows design guidelines
+- **Automatic updates** - Get notified when new versions are available

 ## Perfect For